Skip to main content

 Example: [your-crx-extension-id];https://api.gettaskora.com/api/chrome-extension/update

-Windows - Registry (Self-Hosted)
+Windows - Registry (self-hosted)

-Windows Registry Editor Version 5.00[HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist]
+Windows Registry Editor Version 5.00[HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist]"1"="[your-crx-extension-id];https://api.gettaskora.com/api/chrome-extension/update"

-Linux - Policy File (Self-Hosted)
+Linux - Policy file (self-hosted)

-Chrome Browser Cloud Management (Self-Hosted)
+Chrome Browser Cloud Management (self-hosted)

 3. Enter your CRX Extension ID